kylays/cs121-recipe-db/README.md

   - TODO test these
 * functional dependencies
   - TODO --- need to do this to make sure that the DDL is okay, might need to change ddl and then csv files accordingly
+  - IN PROGRESS, on iPad
+  - tbh i don't understand this well so i will need some help
 * queries
   - TODO